 Yeshua was fourteen days in the desert when the Satan came to him.
 He had reached the point where the hunger inside of him could no longer be fooled by the drinking of water - for water had to be consumed in the desert, daily.
 It was no longer an experience that his tall, lean body underwent without protest.
-His body was screaming at him to eat.
+His very muscles were screaming at him to eat.

-He felt the pain as a reality, as the raw nerve transmitting the signal - this is wrong, this is wrong - and did not deny it.
-He understood at last the way hermits sought to transmute this pain into pleasure.
+He considered the pain as a reality, as the raw nerve transmitting the signal - this is wrong, this is wrong - and did not deny it.
+He could understand the way hermits sought to transmute this pain into pleasure.
 That was a way to allow the brain to survive the pain, the monotonous stab of it.
 But it was a lie.
 Yeshua had no patience for lies.

-The sun was hot but the desert floor only slowly reflecting it.
-A short time remained before the sand and the basalt took the heat of the sun and made of it a furnace.
-Time enough to find water, perhaps, and shelter in a crevice in the rock.
+The desert floor was yet cool.
+In a short time the sand and the basalt would take the heat of the sun and become a furnace.
+Yeshua had perhaps time enough to find water, and shelter in a crevice in the rock.
 He willed his steps to be lighter than they wished.

-At last he came upon a trickling wash, where in the center the hawk was pecking and chewing with vigor.
-He could fill his skin and at least have water.
+At last he came upon a trickling wash, in the center of which the hawk was pecking and chewing with vigor.
 Careful not to make a sound, he circled around so as not to be downstream of the hawk.
 Then he stepped down into the wash, opened his skin, and began to fill it.
 As the water filtered gently in, Yeshua looked up and caught the hawk's eye.

 It had noticed him and stopped eating.
-Its head was turned and it regarded Yeshua with narrowed eyes, waiting for him to show threat.
+Its head came up and it regarded Yeshua with narrowed eyes, waiting for him to show threat.
 But Yeshua simply looked back at him.
 The sun climbed higher in the sky and he could see what the hawk was eating: a snake.

 "Blessing on you, little brother," said Yeshua, "No easy prey for you.
 That serpent might have had you for a meal."